Impact of Ear Infections On Brain Development

 Kathy J Harvey-Jones, MsEd, Audiology, BC-HIS

-Temporary Hearing Loss Associated with Ear Infections Increase Risks for Negatively Affecting Brain Development
+Ear Infections Increase Risk for Disrupting Brain Development

 The health of the hearing system is essential to promote brain development in children affecting brain development.
 Numerous studies found that disruption of the